NgethaWachira/Investigating-Threats-Using-Sentinel-Queries/README.md

 </p>

 - To retrieve archived log data in Microsoft Sentinel and perform KQL queries on it, we first log into the Azure portal, search for Microsoft Sentinel and select your Sentinel workspace.
 Under the General tab in the left-hand menu, find and click on Search blade which is where you can search for archived log data or logs that have been ingested over time.
 To restore or retrieve archived logs, you first need to select the correct table where the logs were previously stored, examples of this tables are SecurityEvent, AzureDiagnostics, CommonSecurityLog etc.
 - Once you know which table you want to query, ensure that you select it in the search interface.
-If you want to restore data from specific periods, make sure to adjust the time range accordingly in the time filter at the top of the page
+If you want to restore data from specific periods, make sure to adjust the time range accordingly in the time filter at the top of the page.

 <p align="center">
   <img src="https://github.com/NgethaWachira/Investigating-Threats-Using-Sentinel-Queries/blob/fed59337c80184fb2dea535a1391c8611b159ce9/Images/Retrieving%20archived%20log%20data.PNG" width="700" />